-No, Millsaps College is test optional, so you can decide whether to include your ACT or SAT scores.
-If your scores are higher than the school's average, you probably want to include them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+No, Millsaps College is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average,, you may want not want to include them in your application..

 How hard is it to get into Millsaps College?
 Millsaps College is a somewhat selective institution.
 The Millsaps College acceptance rate is 70%.
 This means that the institution accepts 69 out of every 100 applicants.